openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-#### cwt

-The CWT MUST contain the following elements:
-  * in the JWT header,
-    * `content type`: REQUIRED.
-MUST be `openid4vci-proof+cwt`, which explicitly types the proof JWT as recommended in Section 3.11 of [@!RFC8725].
-    * `alg`: REQUIRED.
-A digital signature algorithm identifier such as per IANA "COSE Algorithms" registry.
-MUST NOT be an identifier for a symmetric algorithm (MAC).
-    * `kid`: CONDITIONAL.
-The key ID.
-If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
-MUST NOT be present if `jwk` or `x5c` is present.
-    * `COSE_Key`: CONDITIONAL. ???
-Is there a COSE header value for presenting a key?
-JWT header containing the key material the new Credential shall be bound to.
-MUST NOT be present if `kid` or `x5c` is present.
-    * `x5c`: CONDITIONAL. ???
-Is there a COSE header value for presenting a cert?
-JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
-This element may be used to convey a key attestation.
-In such a case, the actual key certificate will contain attributes related to the key properties.
-MUST NOT be present if `kid` or `jwk` is present.
-  * in the JWT body,
-    * `iss`: REQUIRED (string).
-The value of this claim MUST be the client_id of the client making the credential request.
-    * `aud`: REQUIRED (string).
-The value of this claim MUST be the Credential Issuer URL of credential issuer.
-    * `iat`: REQUIRED (number).
-The value of this claim MUST be the time at which the proof was issued using the syntax defined in [@!RFC7519].
-    * `nonce`: REQUIRED (string). ???
-RFC8392 does not define a none claim.
-How do we cope with this?
-The value type of this claim MUST be a string, where the value is a `c_nonce` provided by the credential issuer.

 ## Credential Response {#credential-response}

 Credential Response can be Synchronous or Deferred. the Credential Issuer may be able to immediately issue a requested Credential and send it to the Client.
 In other cases, the Credential Issuer may not be able to immediately issue a requested Credential and would want to send a token to the Client to be used later to receive a Credential when it is ready.